pluralonline/plural-php-laravel-sdk/Readme.md

 // The hash received in response from Pinelabs.
 ```

-Response Send In verify request for create a new hash ( Mandatory )
+Response Send In verify the request to create a new hash ( Mandatory )

 ```php